 It starts with the Multiple Listing Service (MLS).
 Sellers want their home advertised everywhere possible online.
 Increasing the exposure to online shoppers tends to maximize profit potential; their thought process is the more websites, the merrier.
 Many websites get their feed from the MLS.
 Sellers don't necessarily care about the ramifications or the buyers' privacy after transactions close.

-Photos of Your Home for Sale, After It's Sold
+Photos of Your Home for Sale After It's Sold

 The Never-Ending Galaxy of MLS

-Secondary Ways to Remove Old Photos of Your Home for Sale From Websites
+Secondary Ways to Remove Photos

 Do It Yourself

-Then sign in to your account and claim the home.
-Once the home has been claimed by you, you have the ability to edit photographs (remove them).
-Zillow customer service reps can also assist if you find this step challenging.
-Zillow feeds its listings to Trulia, so once removed from Zillow, it will also vanish from Trulia.
+You can also remove photographs from Zillow yourself by creating a Zillow account.
+Then, sign in to your account and claim the home.
+Once the home has been claimed by you, you have the ability to remove photographs.
+Zillow customer service representatives can also assist if you find this step challenging.
+To remove listings to Trulia, you can contact their customer service team directly for help.